Cynth3tik/awesome/README.md

 *   [dragonflydb/dragonfly-operator](https://github.com/dragonflydb/dragonfly-operator) - A Kubernetes operator to install and manage Dragonfly instances.

-*   [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-native database, all accessible through GraphQL, REST, and various language clients.
+*   [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open-source vector database that stores both objects and vectors, allowing for the combination of vector search with structured filtering with the fault tolerance and scalability of a cloud-native database​.

 *   [supabase/gotrue](https://github.com/supabase/gotrue) - A JWT based API for managing users and issuing JWT tokens